 Christmas and the scent of pine are inseparable, so let that fragrant inspiration get you to roll up your sleeves and craft pine-scented candles as gifts for family and friends.

-They require little more than soy wax chips, green wax dye, canning jars, candle wicks, and pine-scented candle or essential oil.
-Separate your wax into two batches, one of which you can colour green.
+They require little more than soy wax chips, green wax dye, canning jars, candle wicks, and pine-scented candles or essential oils.
+Separate your wax into two batches, one of which you can color green.
 This will let you make scented candles with beautiful green and white stripes.

 You can make a batch of each, and then use them to make gifts for several people.
 Put the salt in bottles, label them, and put them in a metal or wooden box with newspaper or wood shavings.

 Few ornaments say ‘winter wonderland’ the way snow globes do.
 Delight your loved one with a charming handmade snow globe for Christmas.
 A widemouthed jar, plastic seasonal figurines or toys, epoxy, glitter, and glycerine are all you need.